temorris87/temorris87.github.io/Projects/index.md

 ## Current Projects

+### <a href="/Projects/Astar">A\*</a>
+C++ - Implementation of A* using euclidian distance for the heuristic function.
+Design is reusable for many situations with two public methods available for adding nodes and edges to the graph.

 ### <a href="/Projects/AlgorithmVisualization">Algorithm Visualization</a>
 An extendable object oriented framework in Java for visualizing different types of simulations.
 Examples used are sorting algorithms.